-Iranian auteur Asghar Farhadi’s award-winning feature film, THE SALESMAN, tells the story of Emad (Shahab Hosseini) and Rana (Taraneh Alidoosti), actors playing the roles of husband and wife in a Tehran production of Death of a Salesman by Arthur Miller.
+Iranian auteur Asghar Farhadi’s feature film, THE SALESMAN, winner of this year’s Academy Award for Best Foreign Film, tells the story of Emad (Shahab Hosseini) and Rana (Taraneh Alidoosti), actors playing the roles of husband and wife in a Tehran production of Death of a Salesman by Arthur Miller.

 They are also husband and wife off-stage, sharing an apartment that is devastated by an earthquake.

 Forced to move, a tragic incident changes their lives in ways they could never have predicted.

 THE SALESMAN has been described as a powerful social critique that touches on themes of family, gender, and the chilling psychology of vengeance.

 The film will be released nationally next Thursday, March 9.

 The double passes offered with this post have been won.